 You have a business with no personal selling required.
 Vending machines do the selling for you, allowing you to work smarter not harder.
 Vending machines are always on the job, they are never late for work, they never take coffee breaks or call in sick.
 Vending machines do not insult your customers or give away your profits.
 Vending machines do not take bad checks, expired credit cards.
 They collect cash at the time of sale and then deliver the product immediately.
 You have a business with no rent, utilities, etc. to pay.
 With a small route you can work out of your home, instead of an expensive office.
 Your machines are placed in business locations that already have customers and they pay the overhead.
 You are your own boss and can work at your own pace.
 Having a business with no employees to pay.
 By filling the machines yourself there are no employee wages to pay along with all the other employee based taxes or employee insurance.

-If you set up a new account with a 'NEW' can drink, snack and cold food machine it you would have to gross almost $600 per week to pay for the equipment is 1 year or less.
+If you set up a new account with a 'NEW' can drink and snack machine it you would have to gross almost $600 per week to pay for the equipment is 1 year or less.
 Based on 50% gross profit on item vended.

-By comparison if you purchased a B or C-rated can drink machine you would only have to gross $30 per week to pay for it in one year.
-If you set up a new account with a reconditioned can drink, snack and cold food machine it you would only have to gross about $190 per week to pay for the equipment is 1 year or less.
+By comparison if you purchased a B-rated can drink machine you would only have to gross $50 per week to pay for it in one year.
+If you set up a new account with a reconditioned can drink, snack it you would only have to gross about $190 per week to pay for the equipment is 1 year or less.
 Based on 50% gross profit on items vended.

 It hot climate areas of the country we have heard of vending operators paying for their can drink machines in as little as one summer in the right location.
 Remember the key to success is to make your money stretch as far as it can.
 This is why you should only buy what you need for the location.
 If it is a small account do not buy an expensive machine.
 In many factory or industrial warehouses you can use a B-rated model machines.